actuallyepic/prusa-cam-menubar/README.md

 ## VLCKit

-This project vendors the VLCKit binary package in `Vendor/VLCKit` (LGPL 2.1).
+This project downloads the VLCKit binary package into `Vendor/VLCKit` (LGPL 2.1).
-If you need to re-fetch it:
+To re-fetch it manually:

 ```bash
 ./scripts/fetch_vlckit.sh